-These strange guns were made for cleaning kilns, plinking poodles, and shooting around corners
+These bizarre guns were made for cleaning kilns, plinking poodles, and shooting around corners

 1. The Krummlauf (STG-44) Assault Rifle

 Krummlauf means “curved barrel,” and refers to a barrel-and-periscopic-sight combination with a 30-degree bend that could be fitted to a standard Sturmgewehr 44 assault rifle.
-It allowed the gun to shoot around corners without exposing the shooter, and was intended for tank crews.
+It allowed this bizarre gun to shoot around corners without exposing the shooter, and was intended for tank crews.

 As World War II progressed, infantrymen were increasingly able to take out panzers on a regular basis if they could get right up to the tank and did not care especially about surviving.

 German tanks counted on their own infantry to keep potential heroes out of range, and if this didn’t work out, they hosed down each other’s hulls.
 But sometimes that was not enough.
 Thus, the idea for the Krummlauf.
 A tank commander could unbutton his hatch, shoot whoever was trying to blow him up, and button up again, all without being exposed to bullets and other inconveniences.

 The Krummlauf never really got all the bugs worked out of it.
 Bullets shattered inside the barrel, and barrels lasted only 300 rounds or so.
 I couldn’t find any reference to how many were made.
 The answer is probably, not a lot.
 After 1943, life inside a Panzer was no bed of roses.
 It was also short.

 The Union Army ran on coffee.
 Each soldier was issued 36 pounds of beans a year, and brewed it by the one-quart tin cupful, “strong enough to float a horseshoe” and heavily sweetened with sugar or molasses.
 It was issued in bean form because war profiteers were fond of mixing dirt into ground coffee, so Billy Yank got to roast and grind his own.